fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/collecting-diagnostics.md

 ### Fresh installs

-This is automatically enabled for all new clusters with PX 2.8.0 or above.
+Telemetry and metrics collector are disabled by default for all new clusters with PX 2.8.0 or above.
 See [Pre-requisites](#pre-requisites).

 ### Upgrades